 In martial arts, as in litigation and life, there are also consequences to every action or inaction.
 If you are attacked you must decide on fight or flight.
 If you are training and sparring as I often do, many opponents will continue to press an attack until you do an offensive move.
 It is commonly said in martial arts and many sports that the best defense is a good offense.
 It is very hard for someone to attack you when you are attacking them.
 This is true regardless of the context – a dojang, a football game, or a court.
 Opponents can be “taught” that they will get punched in the nose, sometimes literally, sometimes figuratively, if they do something that may cause harm to you.

 There are circumstances and consequences that we each encounter every day in our lives without even thinking about it.
 Maybe it is not so important that you do think about these things day to day.
 Most of them are ingrained and taught from a young age and become second nature.
 We behave and act in certain ways because of the rules society imposes and because of our morals or values.
 We simply know the consequences of certain things and do not give them a second thought.
 But understanding the concept in the context of a potential legal dispute is important because it may bring about a settlement quicker.
 After all, almost no one wants to be in court and almost everyone wants to get out of court as quickly as possible with a fair result.
 The irony is that sometimes it is only possible to reach that end by actually starting a litigation.
 If you don’t educate your adversary about the consequences, no one else will.

-buy Clomiphene online using paypal If you have any legal questions or need help with settlements or litigation, please contact Attorney Scott Lanin at (212) 764-7250 x 201 or use the contact form in the right sidebar.
+can you order Gabapentin online If you have any legal questions or need help with settlements or litigation, please contact Attorney Scott Lanin at (212) 764-7250 x 201 or use the contact form in the right sidebar.